 A National Reserve since 1978, the lake has over sixty varieties of birds, fourteen species of native fish, and eighteen types of amphibians.
 It’s often seen as three separate regions: Lago Mayor, the principal, deep part of the lake; Wiñaymarka, the area incorporating various archipelagos including Peruvian and Bolivian Titicaca; and the Golfo de Puno, essentially the bay encompassed by the peninsulas of Capachica and Chucuito.
 The villages that line its shores depend mainly on grazing livestock for their livelihood since the altitude limits the growth potential of most crops.

-Titicaca is where the Quechua Indian language and people merge with the more southerly Aymaras.
-The curious Inca-built Chullpa burial tombs of Sillustani from circles close to the lake’s edge.
+Titicaca is where the Quechua Indian language and people merge with the more southerly Aymaras—the curious Inca-built Chullpa burial tombs of Sillustani from circles close to the lake’s edge.

 The artificial Uros Floating Islands have been inhabited since their construction centuries ago by Uros Indians retreating from more powerful neighbors like the Incas.
-Floating platform islands, weird to walk over and even stranger to live on, are now a significant tourist attraction.
+Floating platform islands, weird to walk over and even strangers to live on, are now a significant tourist attraction.
 More solid and self-determined are the communities that live on the fixed islands of Taquile and Amantani, often described as

 the closest one can get to heaven by the few travelers who make it out this far into the lake.
 There are, in fact, more than seventy islands in the lake, the largest and most sacred being the Isla del Sol, an ancient Inca temple site on the Bolivian side of the border that divides the lake’s southern shore.

 Titicaca is an Aymara word meaning “Puma’s Rock,” which refers to an unusual boulder on the Island of the Sun.
-The island is best visited from Copacabana in Bolivia, or trips, even arriving by catamaran, can be arranged through one of the tour companies in Puno.
+The island is best visited from Copacabana in Bolivia, or trips, even by catamaran, can be arranged through one of the tour companies in Puno.

 Not surprisingly, fish are still an essential part of the diet of the Titicaca inhabitants, for both the islanders and the ibis and flamingoes, which can be seen along the pre-Inca terraced shorelines.
 The most common fish is a small piranha-like specimen called Carachi.
 After swimming up the rivers, trout arrived in the lake during the first or second decade of the twentieth century.
-Pejerey (kingfish) established themselves only thirty years ago but have been so successful that there are relatively few trout left.
+Pejerey (kingfish) established themselves only thirty years ago but have been so successful that relatively few trout are left.
 Pejerey fishing is an option for tourists.

-Although about 48 of these islands, most guided tours limit themselves to the largest, Huacavacani, where several Andes families live alongside a floating Seventh Day Adventist missionary school, the islands are made from layer upon layer of totora reeds.
+Although about 48 of these islands, most guided tours limit themselves to the largest, Huacavacani, where several Andes families live alongside a floating Seventh Day Adventist missionary school; the islands are made from layer upon layer of totora reeds.
 The dominant plant in the shallows of Titicaca is a food source (the juicy inner bits near the roots) for the people and the primary material for roofing, walling, and fishing rafts.
 During the rainy months of November to February, it’s not unusual for some islands to move about the lake’s surface.

-The easiest way to get to the islands is on a short two- to three-hour trip (from around $75.50) with one of the tour agencies in Puno.
+The easiest way to get to the islands is on a two- to three-hour trip (from around $75.50) with one of the tour agencies in Puno.
 Alternatively, you can go independently with the skipper of one of the many launches that leave from the port in Puno every thirty minutes (always check with the captain when they plan to depart the islands).

 Only six hundred Uros Indians live on the islands these days, and most of these are a more recent mix with Quechua and Aymara blood.
 Many of you may meet live on the mainland, only traveling out to sell their wares to the tourists; most are a mixture of the original Uros and the more prominent Aymara tribe.
 When the Incas controlled the region, they considered the Uros so poor – almost subhuman – that the only tribute required of them was a section of hollow cane filled with lice.